MonishaG09/M2-Embedded_TrafficLightController/1_Requirements/Readme.md

 - you can not wait more time in traffic because of some urgent work.

 **Opportunities:**
--The advanced technologies in automotive and intelligence traffic light controller are predicted to increase the growth of the market in the review period.Growing demand for comfort and energy capabilities in vehicles is accelerating market growth.
+- The advanced technologies in automotive and intelligence traffic light controller are predicted to increase the growth of the market in the review period.Growing demand for comfort and energy capabilities in vehicles is accelerating market growth.

 **Threats:**
 - More number of vehicles are waiting in three side roads .